DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 | Select columns | MetadataId                |
 | Row count      | 1                         |

 The expression for `Filter rows` we use for filtering the rows by the importing username that was specified in the form.
-The expression is `cst_username eq <value from form>`.
+The expression is `hackpp_sceapp_cst_username eq '<value from form>'`.
 Technically the value from the form is passed as parameter.
 We have to tell now Power Platform to generate a parameter for us.
 The screenshot below shows how that is done by selecting the expression `Ask in PowerApps`:

 <br><img src="./images/flow_new_list_rows_add_para.png" /><br>